chouseknecht/nginx-container/README.md

 ```
 ## Configuration

 Configuration files are placed in */nginx_templates*, and on startup they are passed through `envsubst` and copied to */etc/nginx*.
 This allows environment variables to be substituted into the configuration files.
-Otherwise, there is no way to reference environment variables from within the configuration files.
+Otherwise, there is no way to reference environment variables from within them.
 See the [*envsubst* man page](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html) for information on how the substitution works.

 A default configration file is placed at */nginx/templates/nginx.conf* with a simple virtual host definition listening for *http* requests on port *8000*.
-The best way to configure nginx with your own virtual hosts is to copy your configuration to the same path or mount a volume containing configuration files to */nginx/templates*.
+The best way to configure nginx with your own virtual hosts is to copy your configuration files to the same path or mount a volume containing configuration files to */nginx/templates*.

 ### Logs